Peterpiotr/siguren-documentation/docs/source/operating-instructions/backup-recovery-mode.rst

 .. include:: ../substitutions.rst

-Backup/Recovery operation mode functions are intended to unusual situations during MS operating.
+Backup/Recovery operation mode functions are intended for *unusual* situations during MS operation.

 .. "function" vs "mode" vs "operation mode"

-Controls and indicators of this functions are located on control panel front door – figure 3, items 4, 5, 10, 11.
+Controls and indicators of this function are located on the :doc:`control panel` – figure 3, items 4, 5, 10, 11.

 :numref:`Principle of Backup/Recovery operation` shows the principle of Backup/Recovery operation mode.